-The options from the bottom block let you remove empty rows and columns.
+The options from the 2nd & 3rd blocks let you remove empty rows and columns from Google sheets, as well as delete empty cells while shifting the data left or/and up.
 You can use them with or without the Clear options.
 Tick off the checkboxes next to whatever you want to delete:

 Once the needed options are ticked off, click Clear and see the result.

 Hi, I was wondering how to remove an invalid response when using dependent drop down lists and data validation.
 I've created a 4 dependent drop down lists for four Columns in my spreadsheet; however if I choose a different response in the first dependent drop down lists the invalid response are still populated in the other 3 dependent drop down lists.
 Is there a way to automatically have the cell clear if the response is invalid?

 Thank you for your question.
 Unfortunately, our tools cannot help you with this particular task.

 Thanks for getting back to me so quickly!

 I just wanted to suggest you search our blog for the answer instead.
 We have covered dependent drop-down lists there and you may find a solution for this problem.

 I am new in using spreadsheets.
 I use it to document the mark list of my students.
 Each column carries marks of each subjects and one carrying the total marks.
 So if I cancel one column, can I automatically change the values of total marks column?
 Or should I edit each pupil’s total marks separately?
 Need help